Register

 A long-time comic art collector and dealer, Spivak has fifteen years of professional experience in the sale of original comic art, well-practiced in all comic eras in the gallery, online, and at conventions.
 In his new position, he will administer art appraisals, consignments, and purchases, in addition to working directly with artists in curating their work in Metropolis Gallery exhibitions.

-“I’ve read comics my whole life, starting with strip collections and the random comic book, from age eleven on there’s no time in my life in which comics didn’t play some part,” asserted Spivak.
-“I’ve been collecting for almost 30 years and have witnessed numerous shifts in the hobby, both in the values of art as well as the increased appreciation for the work.
-The growth has been wonderful to watch as I’ve always believed that the uniqueness and beauty of original art boards had been undervalued for years.”
+“I’ve read comics my whole life,” said Spivak, “starting with strip collections and the random comic book.
+From the age of eleven on, there’s no time in my life in which comics didn’t play some part.
+I’ve been collecting for almost 30 years and have witnessed numerous shifts in the hobby, both in the values of art as well as the increased appreciation for the work.
+That growth has been wonderful to watch as I’ve always believed that the uniqueness and beauty of original art boards had been undervalued for years.”

-“I’ve always had a keen awareness of comic history, so seeking out 40’s and 50’s DCs or Marvels from the 60s just made sense, but two things opened my eyes, Jim Steranko’s two volume History of Comics and the Smithsonian Book of Comic-Book Comics.”
+“I’ve always had a keen awareness of comic history, so seeking out 40’s and 50’s DCs or Marvels from the 60s just made sense, but two things opened my eyes, Jim Steranko’s two volume History of Comics and the Smithsonian Book of Comic-Book Comics.
 Steranko led me to Golden Age greats Mac Raboy, Jack Cole, and H.G.
 Peter among others, and the Smithsonian book was my first exposure to Carl Barks, John Stanley, Basil Wolverton, and the great stable of E.C.
 Comics artists, all of whom I hold in the highest regard.
 Seeking out vintage comics taught me what books are desirable as well as honed my ability to grade books accurately, both handy skills when evaluating collections, as a good number of collectors go after both comics and original art.”

-Attending his first conventions in New York in the late 80s presented new collecting opportunities.
-Spivak continued, “I went from buying vintage back issues and hard-to-find books, to meeting artists for autographs, eventually leading to acquiring sketches and, inevitably, to collecting original published artwork.
+Attending his first conventions in New York in the late 80s presented new collecting opportunities, Spivak continued: “I went from buying vintage back issues and hard-to-find books, to meeting artists for autographs, eventually leading to acquiring sketches and, inevitably, to collecting original published artwork.
 I studied comics at the School of Visual Arts with professionals ranging from Carmine Infantino, Klaus Janson, Denny O’Neill, and Joe Orlando.
 Learning about the rich history of comics from industry greats allowed me to appreciate the work that goes into crafting each page, which inspired me to collect original art.
 Being in New York in the early 1990s also guided me towards material that may be a little outside of the mainstream, from R. Crumb and the Zap gang, Rory Hayes, Denis Kitchen, and Justin Green to Art Spiegelman’s RAW and the revolution in Alternative Comics it sparked, leading to the Hernandez Brothers, Charles Burns, Gary Panter, Peter Bagge, Daniel Clowes, and Chris Ware.”

 The exposure to these new and interesting avenues is what first led Spivak to get his feet wet selling.
 “When I began buying original pages it was mostly affordable pieces from artists that were relatively current, but I found that as time went on, and I began to have more interest in older artwork, I was motivated to upgrade pieces in my collection.
 It turned out that a lot of what I’d been buying had appreciated nicely so I decided to sell off a batch of art to reinvest in other pieces.
 This proved successful enough that it became a regular occurrence, introducing me to a whole other aspect of collecting.”